 This page will take you to the names of early childhood services that the Ministry of Education put on notice, or suspended or withdrew the licence of:

 This information supports you as a parent to make more informed choices.
 If an early childhood service is shown as having breached regulations ask it to explain what it did wrong and the improvements that have been made.
-Transparency and accountability are cornerstones of providing a quality service for children and families.

 The Ministry monitors provisionally licensed services by setting deadlines for improvements.
 A provisional licence is issued for a fixed period of time and if improvements are not made then a new deadline is set (unless the Ministry decides to cancel the licence).
 At a cost to the taxpayer the Ministry contracts a professional development provider to educate and support the service provider to resolve issues (for example read about the Bright Sparks childcare case).
 Following the return of the service to a full license status the Ministry has completed its monitoring.